Xuanniee/Personal-Website/README.md

 1. List Github Repos for all projects
 2. Caching to local storage is done
 3. Want to implement caching to database so as to prevent Github API limits from being reached
+4. Angular Build Process creates a browser and server folder in the dist.
+Remember to set client as the browser folder and turn off prerender and ssr to False so that index.html can be generated.